Kariboo-Corp/MAX20008-DevBoard/README.md

 # Component Dimensioning & Notes on PCB design

-## Power supply : MAX 200008
+## Power supply : MAX 20008

-lower Fosc = lower temp increase, fosc = 250Khz
+ In the board dimensioning file from the V1 MUAV Board I estimated that the eventual current draw of the MUAV board would be at least 6A (generous estimate).
+I chose the MAX20008 buck converter, rated for 8A RMS.
+Here i detail the steps i took to dimension the different components .

 ### RFOSC :

+using a Lower Fosc = lower temp increase, i chose fosc = 250Khz

 ![](images/RFOSC.png)